Live CLE Events

 Pittsburgh, PA 15260

-This program has been approved by the Pennsylvania CLE board for 1 hour of substantive credit.
-There is a fee of $30 for those seeking CLE credits.
-The program is free to Pitt Law faculty, staff, students and those not seeking CLE credit.
+This program has been approved by the PA CLE board for one hour of substantive credit.
+The cost to attend is $30.
+Free for Pitt Law students, faculty, staff, and those not seeking CLE credit.

 Register